ogzhanolguncu/ogzhanolguncu.com/src/content/blog/implementing-distributed-counter-part-0-introduction.md

 Before we move on to the node implementation let's first take a look at our payload structure and protocol details.

 We have two types of messages one for sending and one for receiving.
 In the gossip protocol jargon they are called `pull` and `push`.
-Since they are nothing more than identifier about message type 1 byte is quite enough.
+Since they are nothing more than an identifier about message type, 1 byte is quite enough.

 ```go
 const (